dpopkov/learnee/pj4w/README.md

 #### Address-Book example - [pj4w07address](pj4w07address)
 * Using the Core Tag Library (C Namespace)
+* Using the i18n and Formatting Tag Library (FMT Namespace)

 ### Ch 6: Using the Expression Language in JSPs